Finciero/gurkha/README.md

 The '$rule' object member specifies the CSS selector that will retrieve the element in question.
 If absent, the selection will begin at the top level of the DOM.

-When an member of the schema object has a string for a value, the string value is implicitly bound to '$rule'.
+When a member of the schema object has a string for a value, the string value is implicitly bound to '$rule'.

 ```javascript
 {